USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Within the demo analysis, vehicles are separated into four market classes depending on whether they are categorized as hauling (primarily meant for transporting goods or towing, as a body-on-frame vehicle would be expected to do) or non-hauling (primarily meant for passenger transportation, as a unibody vehicle might do), and their fuel type (EV or ICE).
 The hauling/non-hauling market class is defined as non-responsive.
 The share of vehicles defined as hauling or non-hauling, regardless of the fuel type, depends on analysis context inputs, and is unaffected by model results.
 The EV/ICE market class is defined as responsive, and the share of vehicles in that market class is estimated within the Consumer Module.

 Before the Consumer Module can estimate sales and or shares response, all vehicles must be categorized into their market classes.
 For ease of explanation, the process can be thought of as creating branches of a tree.
 Using the demo analysis market classes, where hauling/nonhauling is categorized as nonresponsive, vehicles are first separated into the appropriate hauling and nonhauling class.
 The Consumer Module then uses interim inputs from the Producer Module to determine the share of vehicles in the responsive category, EV/ICE.
 These steps are identified by the solid lines in the figure below.
 During Phase 1, if the share of EVs that consumers will accept under the given vehicle attributes, including the relative price of ICE and EV, does not converge with the share that Producer Module estimates, the iterative process continues.
 Given different interim inputs, for example where the relative price of ICE and EVs change during iteration, the Consumer Module will redistribute vehicles into the EV and ICE classes.
 However, the relative share of hauling and nonhauling vehicles will not change.
 This is represented by the dashed lines between each set of EV/ICE class.
-Note that the dashed lines travel within the hauling and non-hauling classes, but do not travel across them
+Note that the dashed lines travel within the hauling and non-hauling classes, but do not travel across them.

-:numref:`mo_label_mktree` shows the market class structure in the demo analysis.
+:numref:`mo_label_mktree` Illustration of the Market Class Structure in the Demo Analysis.

 .. _mo_label_mktree:
 .. figure:: _static/mo_figures/market_class_tree.png